What is anxiety therapy?

 - Irregular sleep patterns – Similar to appetite, anxiety can disrupt people’s sleep patterns, causing either hypersomnia or insomnia.

 - Fatigue – Fighting a mental disorder is draining.
 When people have anxiety, everyday activities can take enormous strength.

 - Difficulty focusing – When an individual’s mind is filled with negative emotions, it can be difficult for them to concentrate.

 - Indecisiveness – When thinking is difficult, so is making a decision.
 Anxiety can leave people stuck in big and small decisions.

 Treatment for Anxiety at Thriveworks Cedar Park

 As you read about anxiety, did you recognize anything?
 If so, consider reaching out for mental health care.
 Anxiety has treatments, and therapists can often help.
-When you call Thriveworks Cedar Park, know that you will not be put on a waitlist, but you may have your first appointment the following day.
+When you call Thriveworks Cedar Park, know that you will not be put on a waitlist, but you may have your first appointment within just 7 days.
 We offer weekend and evening sessions, and we work with many different insurance companies.
 If you are ready to get started, we are too.
 Call Thriveworks Cedar Park today.